Helping Your Cat Tolerate Summer Heat

 The effects of hot weather on cats isn’t a topic you’d think we have to discuss often in the Seattle area, but it’s actually our usually mild climate that can result in more stress on your kitty when it does heat up.

-Other symptoms we can see in normal cats include: increased regurgitation of hairballs, changes in stool (mild constipation or slightly soft stool), and increased grooming of the fur to create an evaporative cooling effect.
+Other symptoms we can see in normal cats include increased regurgitation of hairballs, changes in the stool (mild constipation or slightly soft stool), and increased grooming of the fur to create an evaporative cooling effect.

 Some techniques to help your cat cope with a heat wave include:

 - Feed canned food meals, and offer food during the cooler parts of the day